yashgugale/OpenGL-Assignments/Readme.md

 5. Multicolored cube by replacing gl functions *

 C. Texture and lights:
-1. Using texture on 2D surface.
+1. Using texture on 2D surface and tweaking.
-2. Using texture of cube and pyramid.
+2. Using texture on cube and pyramid.
+3. Checker-board texture
-3. Use of 1 light on 3d object
+4. Use of 1 light on 3d object
-4. Using multiple lights and rotating the lights to view effect.
+5. Using multiple lights and rotating the lights to view effect.
+6. Effect on different materials
+7. Spotlight

+D. Model Loading
+1. MonkeyHead (WireFrame and 3D with lights)

-D. Combining Concepts:
+E. Combining Concepts:
 1. Robot arm
 2. Solar system
 3. India Static
 4. India Dynamic *

-D. Others:
+F. Others:
 1. Bowling INC
 2. Super Mario and bug
 3. Android and Google logo rotation on key press